Solomon Lee Van Meter Jr.: Death

 Solomon Lee Van Meter Jr. retired from the military, with the rank of captain.
-He died on November 3, 1937, in Lexington, Kentucky, at the age of 49.
+He died from an undisclosed illness on November 3, 1937, in Lexington, Kentucky, at the age of 49.
 He was interred at Lexington Cemetery on November 5, 1937.

 Monument

 A life-size bronze portrait of Solomon Lee Van Meter Jr was created by artist Amanda Matthews and unveiled in 2016 at the Aviation Museum of Kentucky and the Blue Grass Airport in Lexington, Kentucky.